reawwad/reawwad.github.io/index.md

 >  * Bachelor Degree of Computer Science, the American University in Cairo (AUC), Egypt, 1998.
 >  * Teaching Residency Certificate in Education with endorsements in Mathematics, Pacific Lutheran University, WA 2015.
->  * Kal Academy Algorithms and Data Structure bootcamp June 2020
+>  * Kal Academy Algorithms and Data Structure bootcamp-June 2020
 >  * Work Authorization: US Citizen
 #### CAREER EXPERIENCE
 > * #### Software Engineer Microsoft LEAP Azure Compute LifeCycle COGS |Redmond | March 2020 – August 2020
 >   * Management Role (MR) PolicyEngine – Availability zone Policy Engine (AzPE) Canary Project:
+>   Background:
->   MR team is responsible for ensuring that tenant/customer services that are more sensitive to downtime (VMs or other resources)
+>   * MR team is responsible for ensuring that tenant/customer services that are more sensitive to downtime (VMs or other resources)
     are able to react to upcoming impactful events in Azure, thus providing higher availability.
->   AzPE Canary is an Azure set of load balanced virtual machines that continuously initiates maintenance jobs to verify the correctness and response
+>   * AzPE Canary is an Azure set of load balanced virtual machines that continuously initiates maintenance jobs to verify the correctness and response
     to maintenance scheduled events

 >     * Added the initiation, validation and verification of delete/terminate maintenance scheduled event